XuraCorporate/KitV2/README.md

 With the proposed good-to-have anti-affinity rule the End User can request nova to spread the instances in the same group as much as possible.
 ```
-So since this Kit has been designed to run on OpenStack Kilo and Liberty, a was has to be find in order to have Anti-Affinity less strict policies.
+So since this Kit has been designed to run on OpenStack Kilo and Liberty, a was has to be find in order to have (Anti-)Affinity less strict policies.
 The designed solutions has been implementated as following:
 - In the environment file (environment/common.yaml) has been described how many Server Group to be created.
 - The Preparetion script will create those
-- The Unit Deploy script will use a mathematical function called modulo (the %) that will assign for each unit a specific Anti-Affinity group - choosing from one previously created
+- The Unit Deploy script will use a mathematical function called modulo (the %) that will assign for each unit a specific (Anti-)Affinity group - choosing from one previously created

 This approch has the following advantages
-- Mitigate the current OpenStack Anti-Affinity limitation
+- Mitigate the current OpenStack (Anti-)Affinity limitation
-- Reduce as much as possible the failoure domain
+- Reduce as much as possible the failoure domain if the Anti-Affinity has been chosen

 Below an example
 - Number of OMU to be created = 4 each